ioioe/vscode/README.md

 To compile the tex to pdf is also simple.
 Just create a task.json file to add all commands needed (latex, bibtex, dvips, ps2pdf, open ...)
 An example tasks.json file is included.
 To run the tasks.json file, just type "ctrl + p", then type "task" + space, you will see the task name that you want to run.

+## General
+Sometimes it's good to hide some files and only leave source code files to make the file explorer looks cleaner.
+To do this, just change the "files.exclude" in setting.